NowellVanHoesen/lab-data-store/docs/requirements/basics.md

 - Remove a specific item from the store `remove`
     - get the item and return it
     - delete the item and its key from the store
+- Replace a specific item (by store key) in the store: `replace`
+    - if the item exists, replace and return `true`
+    - if the item does not exist, add(insert) the item and return `true`

 ## Internal Functionality and Attributes